emmt/IPY/doc/costfunc.md

 # Cost Functions

-Cost functions have to be optimized to solve the inverse problem.
+Solving an inverse problem usually amounts to minimizing some cost function.

-For problems of small size, some optimzers only require the function(differentiable free solvers).
-For smooth functions, the (trust region) Newton method is the most efficient and require the function, its gradient and the Hessain.
+For problems of small size, some optimizers only require the function(differentiable free solvers).
+For smooth functions, the (trust region) Newton method is the most efficient and require the function, its gradient and the Hessian.

 For smooth functions and large size problems, the optimizers require the function and its gradient.